mossgreen/mossgreen.github.io/_posts/2019-09-05-How-to-Insert-a-Column-in-PostgreSQL.md

 classes: wide
 ---

-Insert (not add) a column in PostgreSQL is quit a mission.
+Insert (not add) a column in PostgreSQL is quite a mission.

 ## Add a column in a table